chpc-uofu/Lmod-setup/readme.md

 ### <a name="sql"></a>Using SQL database

-This is how Lmod author has it described.
+This is how Lmod author has it [described](http://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html).

+Note that the database search will be slower the more data will be put in the database, so, limiting the time in the search may be a good idea.

 #### Setup